National Weather Service: Heat Advisory issued as dangerously hot temperatures return - KTSA

 National Weather Service: Heat Advisory issued as dangerously hot temperatures return

-SAN ANTONIO (KTSA News) — More dangerous heat is in the forecast today as the National Weather Service has issued a Heat Advisory for portions of the San Antonio area.
+SAN ANTONIO (KTSA News) — More dangerous heat is in the forecast Monday as the National Weather Service has issued a Heat Advisory for areas to the south of San Antonio.

 Forecasters say the advisory is for an area stretching from I-37 to the Rio Grande .